iter8-tools/iter8/README.md

 ## Integrations

 Iter8 is integrated with [Tekton Pipelines](https://tekton.dev) for an end-to-end CI/CD experience, and with [KUI](https://www.kui.tools), for a richer Kubernetes command-line experience.
 Initial integrations with these two technologies already exist, but we are actively improving them.

-**The upcoming iter8 1.0.0 release will feature a deep integration with KUI.
-Stay tuned!**
+Stay tuned!